NeroYuki/osudroid-guide/docs/guide/quickstart.md

 8. If you have played osu! before.
 You are done, go figure!
 But if you are completely new.
 Here is how to play the game:
     - See the circle?
 Tap it when the outer circle shrinks to match the inner one (Feel the rhythm on this.
 It's a rhythm game after all)
     ![Alt text]({{site.baseurl}}/assets/images/Screenshot_20231007-183218.png)
     - See the slider?
-Tap the circle and the beginning and hold it until the end of the slider (There should be a ball that moves along the slider.
+Tap the circle at the beginning of it and hold it until the end of the slider (There should be a ball that moves along the slider.
 Follow it)
     ![Alt text]({{site.baseurl}}/assets/images/Screenshot_20231007-183244.png)
     ![Alt text]({{site.baseurl}}/assets/images/Screenshot_20231007-183314.png)
     *There might be arrow at the end of a slider, it will force the slider ball go backward, keep that in mind*